Ziqian-xia/blog/content/courses/rintro/_index.md

 ## Program overview

 The course is fully open and free of charge, we will hold approximately 5~6 session via online seminar.
-The workshop will not be recorded and all the recordings of past seminars can be found at [Bilibili.com](https://www.bilibili.com/).
+The workshop will be recorded and all the recordings of past seminars can be found at [Bilibili.com](https://www.bilibili.com/).

 ## Syllabus

-1. Warm up session (2022.5.6; **expired**, no recording for this session.)
+1. Warm up session (2022.5.6; **ended**, no recording for this session.)
 2. Data structure (2022.5.13)
 3. Flow control (2022.5.20)
 4. Data wrangling with tidyverse (2022.5.27)